 Stoles will be available for purchase by graduates who have been on the Dean’s List or completed at least one year of participation in any of the following academic co-curricular honors or extracurricular service programs: Journal of International Law, Journal of International Media and Entertainment Law, Law Review, Moot Court, Negotiation Honors Program, Student Bar Association, and Trial Advocacy Honors Program (TAHP).
 Graduates who have participated in multiple academic groups may purchase stoles for $20 each.
 Stoles will be distributed during the Graduate Admin Day.
 The stoles are yours to keep and should not be returned to Collegiate Cap and Gown with the other Commencement regalia after the ceremony.

 Graduates with torch bearer status at Southwestern will be identified in the Commencement program and will be given a torch bearer chord to wear at the ceremony.
-A graduate is considered to be a torch bearer graduate if a member of the student’s immediate family is a Southwestern alum, faculty or staff member.
-Graduates can identify if they are a Torch Bearer on the Commencement Form.
-The form is available on the Commencement portal page.
+Additionally, the SW alum family member will be invited to join the graduate on the field and participate in diploma distribution.
+A graduate is considered to be a torch bearer graduate if a member of the student’s immediate family is a Southwestern alum, faculty, or staff member.
+Graduates can identify if they are a Torch Bearer on the Commencement 2023 Form that is due on February 3, 2023.

 The law school has arranged with a professional company to photograph the graduates.
 During the ceremony, a photographer will take pictures from the stage of each graduate receiving his/her diploma.
 The photographer will email ordering information directly to graduates approximately five days after the commencement ceremony.
 Complete the Grad Images Photo section on the Commencement 2023 Form by February 3, 2023.
 The form is available on the Commencement portal page.

-Invitations will be provided to each graduate (amount TBD).
+Eight Invitations will be provided to each graduate.
 Commencement invitations will be distributed at the Graduate Admin Day in April.
 Invitations are not personalized and are sent to individuals who will be attending the commencement ceremony.